Hautes-Gorges-de-la-Rivière-Malbaie National Park: Description

 This provincial park is represented by a deep valley in high mountains with steep walls over 800 meters in height.
-There are many waterfalls and falls, the highest of which is 160 meters, as well as many mammals typical of the boreal forest, including the American marten and the Boreal woodland caribou which frequents the isolated summits of the park.
+There are many waterfalls and falls, the highest of which is 160 meters, as well as many mammals typical of the boreal forest, including the American marten and the Boreal woodland caribou which frequent the isolated summits of the park.
 The park also encloses the Grands-Ormes Ecological Reserve.

 At the heart of this valley, whose walls can reach up to 800 m in height, flows the Malbaie River, frequented among others by the Sea Lamprey as well as by the Atlantic salmon.

 The park is managed by the Quebec government through the Société des établissements de plein air du Québec (Quebec Outdoor Establishments Society) (SÉPAQ).

 History

-Canadians first visited the area in course of exploration of the Malbaie River only in the first half of the 19th century.
+Canadians first visited the area in the course of exploration of the Malbaie River only in the first half of the 19th century.
 In the beginning of the 20th century, commercial exploitation of the forest started, accompanied by timber rafting.
 At the same time, tourists started to frequent the area.
 William Hume Blake was one of the early tourists who repeatedly visited the gorge.
 On 13 September 1988, the regional park was opened.
 In 1989, it became part of the UNESCO Charlevoix World biosphe reserve.
 In 2000, the government of Quebec officially opened the national park.